MicrosoftDocs/sql-docs/docs/t-sql/statements/create-table-as-clone-of-transact-sql.md

 ## Limitations

 - Table clones across various warehouses within a workspace is currently not supported.
-- The tables present in the Lakehouse generated SQL Endpoint is currently not supported to clone.
+- The tables present in the SQL analytics endpoint of the Lakehouse cannot currently be cloned.
 - Cloned tables do not currently inherit row-level security or dynamic data masking.

 ## Examples